johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 ###Due Date(s)

-All three parts to the culminating are due on June 17th, 2016 by 4:00 PM.
+All three parts of the culminating are due on June 17th, 2016 by 4:00 PM.

 Rubric and Expectations